National Weather Service United States Department of Commerce

 The National Weather Service, as an agency of the United States Department of Commerce (DOC), is bound by the laws, policies, guidelines, and procedures regarding voluntary and uncompensated services as summarized in DOC Administrative Order 202-311.
 This is important information for potential volunteers.
 For example, Section 2.03.d in this document explains the citizenship requirements for volunteers: "If an agency may not hire citizens of a particular country, citizens of that country may not serve as student volunteers."
 Also note the Student Volunteer Agreement at the bottom of that document.
 The first point requires that: "The student is enrolled at least half time at an accredited school, is recommended by the school, and is acceptable to the agency."
 All prospective volunteers will also be required to complete the necessary paperwork and security forms before being allowed to spend time at the NWS office.

-Applying for a student volunteer position at NWS Ft.
-Worth
+How to apply for a student volunteer position at NWS Fort Worth

-If you are interested in being a student volunteer at NWS Ft.
-Worth for a summer term, please fill out the application and email it to
+If you are interested in being a summer student volunteer at NWS Fort Worth, please fill out the application form by February 28th, 2025.
+Positions will be competitively selected with applicants notified of their selection or non-selection in mid to late March.